anaplan-engineering/azuki/README.md

 # Azuki

-Azuki is generic framework designed to assist with Behaviour Driven Specification (BDS), in the same way that [Cucumber](https://cucumber.io/) assists with Behaviour driven development (BDD).
+Azuki is generic framework designed to assist with Behavior Driven Specification (BDS), in the same way that [Cucumber](https://cucumber.io/) assists with Behavior driven development (BDD).

 ## Contents

 - [Introduction](#introduction)
 - [Project structure](#project-structure)
 - [Using the library](#using-the-plugin)